danielaparker/jsoncons/doc/Pages/index.md

 ```
 Or define and use your own filters.
 See [json_filter](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/json_filter.md) for details.
 <div id="A8"/>
-### JsonPath
+### JSONPath

-[Stefan Goessner's JsonPath](http://goessner.net/articles/JsonPath/) is an XPATH inspired query language for selecting parts of a JSON structure.
+[Stefan Goessner's JSONPath](http://goessner.net/articles/JsonPath/) is an XPATH inspired query language for selecting parts of a JSON structure.

 Example JSON file (booklist.json):
 ```json